riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 // });
 {% endhighlight %}

-OK, simple we've just commented out the publication we'll be moving.
+Nothing complicated going on here, we've just commented out the publication we'll be moving.

 Now let's add it to our package.